-Open Building is a strategy, based on the vision that in housing residents could decide on the lay-out of their own dwelling,dwellings that are located in a base-building.
+Open Building is a strategy, based on the vision that in housing residents could decide on the lay-out of their own dwelling,dwellings that are located in base-buildings.

-On a larger scale the strategy offers different builders the freedom to develope their own architecture within a coherent urban fabric.
+On a larger scale the strategy offers different builders the freedom to develope their own architecture within coherent urban fabrics.

 This is why Open Building distinguishes three levels of intervention c.q. design, each of a different scale:

-2. 'Support': the architectural level of solid base-buildings with space to parcel and - if needed - including access spaces like stairwells and corridors.
+2. 'Support': the architectural level of a collective solid base-building with space to parcel and - if needed - access spaces like stairwells and corridors.
 A support allows the allocation of different sized dwellings and the free lay-out of each of them.
 Other functions might be added, like shops, ateliers, restaurants and offices.

-3. 'Infill': theparticular interior design level, the free lay-out of a unit by the assemblage of changeable components like partitions, doors, windows, piping and wiring.
+3. 'Infill': theinterior design level of a particular lay-out of a private dwellingby the free assemblage of components like partitions, doors, windows, piping and wiring.

 The three design levels of Open Building operate independently but are deeply related.
-Bottom up the distiction applied offers each resident the freedom to get a particular layout of his private home, within a collective base building.
-It offers a developer the freedom to build a specific architecture within an urban fabric of public outdoor spaces.
+Bottom up the distiction applied offers each resident the freedom to get a particular layout of his private home, within a collective support building.
+It offers a developer the freedom to build a specific architecture within an urban tissue of public outdoor spaces.

 Thus, it offers citizens on different scales a rich spatial diversity within a larger, coherent environment.